intel/acrn-workload-consolidation/README.md

 ## Set up services on the Cloud:
 There are seven services running on the Cloud: mongo, redis, mongosetup, mongo-express, rest-api, video-compressor, dashboard.
 Here are the steps to start the deployment:
-1. Setup proxy in `docker-compose-cloud.yml` file if you are building in Intel network and build service images:
+1. Setup proxy in `docker-compose-cloud.yml` file if you are behind a network proxy and build service images:
 ```
-cd industrial-edge-demo
+cd acrn-workload-consolidation
 sudo docker-compose -f docker-compose-cloud.yml build
 ```
 Or the images could be pulled from Dockerhub: